Hexheld/hexheld-docs/MD/Pilot16.md

 ### Memory - Absolute

-The operand specifies a memory access using a literal linear address or offset.
+The operand is a memory access using a literal linear address or offset.

 The following variations of absolute addressing are available: